DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What are the use cases of lending and borrowing?

-- [x]  Through the acquisition of interest, lending raises the value of assets.
+- [x]  Through the acquisition of interest, lending raises the value of assets
-- [ ]  Lending improves decentralization and security.
+- [ ]  Lending improves decentralization and security
-- [x]  Borrowing helps you to get money in urgent situations or for improvement purposes when capital is insufficient.
+- [x]  Borrowing helps you to get money in urgent situations or for improvement purposes when capital is insufficient
-- [ ]  Borrowing increases the borrowers capital.
+- [ ]  Borrowing increases the borrowers capital

 Hint: NoHint